 The areas of funding priorities, partnerships, and missions of Horizon Europe will be set in line with the strategic planning approach and will take the form of a multiannual strategy.
-The European Comission stresses the importance of the planning to remain flexible in order to respond quickly to an unexpected crisis or substantiated policy demands.
+The European Commission stresses the importance of planning to remain flexible in order to respond quickly to an unexpected crisis or substantiated policy demands.

 Thus, work has been ongoing on Horizon Europe’s Implementation Strategy, which presents the framework for carefully designed rules and effective processes throughout the life cycle of the programme and project.
 As the European Commission claims the Strategy focusses on the following objectives:

 - Ensuring greater transparency and further simplification

 - Fostering synergies with other EU spending programmes